Oduig/how-to-choose-a-web-framework/README.md

 2. [Courses](./courses.md)
 3. [Futurology](./futurology.md)

-## Scope

-The scope of this guide is limited to completely custom-built web pages.
-If you just want a page for your local book club, you are probably better off using a website builder or blogging platform like Wordpress.
-The assumption is that your website is special and needs to be built by software engineers.
-You are one of those software engineers.
-You already know the basic building blocks of the web, and seek help with the alarming number of choices you face before you can deliver your first feature.

-This is an opinionated guide.
-It tells you what options there are, which options are good defaults, and how you can make an informed choice for your particular case.
-Most existing comparisons between web technologies are narrowly focused on one or two web technologies.
-In order to make an informed decision, you need to look at many different comparisons and combine their results.
-In a way, this guide does exactly that.
-It is a systematic review of other people's work.

-The truth is, the web is a moving platform.
-You can be almost guaranteed that some of your choices will be obsolete in 5 years.
-The upside is that if you read all of this, you'll know why you made your decision and you'll have already thought about your other options.

 ## Contributing
 It's impossible for one person to be an expert on *all* web-related topics.
 I encourage you to share different views.
 Feel free to submit pull requests for additions, clarifications, grammar fixes or any sort of change in general that you think would improve the text.
 If this resonates with a lot of people, we might even tackle the biggest challenge of them all: keeping a guide on web technology up to date.